Now leaving ThriventFunds.com

 Needless to say, the actions of the U.S. Federal Reserve, or Fed, play an outsized role in the short term bond market.
 We asked Gagne how potential rate cuts from the Fed shape his thinking about the Fund.

 (Gagne) “As the market and interest rates continue to change, the biggest tool that we have is managing to a duration.
 In 2022 and 2023, when we knew that interest rates were going to continue to go higher as the Fed was hiking, we ran the portfolio much shorter than our peers would normally have run it.
 We had more investments in the 1- to 2-year area and less in the 4- to 5-year area.
-Now, as we anticipate that the Fed is done hiking, we are positioning the portfolio to be more nimble and duration-neutral.
+Now, as we anticipate that interest rates are going to be going higher and the Fed is done hiking, we are positioning the portfolio to be more nimble and duration-neutral.
 Therefore, it gives us the ability to adjust our investments as we see fit and as we get more clarity on what the Fed is going to do.”

 We also wanted to get Gagne’s thoughts on how the Fed’s actions will affect the positioning of the Fund.